LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 8 - Login page.md

 },
 ```

-Maybe it is a good idea now to redirect unauthenticated users to login page instead of register page.
+Maybe it is a good idea now to redirect unauthenticated users to the login page instead of the register page.

-Let's update `auth()` function.
+Let's update the `auth()` function.

 ```js
 function auth(to, from, next) {